A Unique Curriculum

 Previous experience with tango is not necessary or expected, though technical proficiency on the instrument and the ability to read music are required for this track.

-Instrumental technique classes will be organized into two groups (A and B) based on technical proficiency and previous experience with tango.
-Students in group A will focus on developing practical approaches to tango using hands-on materials designed specifically for their instrument.
-Students in group B will additionally be able to work on material from their own repertoire in masterclass settings.
+Instrumental technique classes will be organized into two groups based on technical proficiency and previous experience with tango.
 Changes in group assignments will be subject to the discretion of the leveling team and the artistic faculty.

-All the pedagogical materials will be sent to registered participants in advance, providing the chance to thoroughly prepare before arriving on campus in June (see Teaching Materials below).
+All the pedagogical materials will be sent to registered participants two months in advance, providing the chance to thoroughly prepare before arriving on campus in June (see TEACHING MATERIALS below).

 Themes to be covered in instrumental technique classes and elsewhere in our program include: